Anisotropic universe with anisotropic sources: Temperature Patterns

-It turns out that the quadrupole contribution is dominant for all the four cases of anisotopic matter considered here.
-The CMB quadrupole temperature patterns are given in Fig.~[\ref{fig:map1}].
-We find that all other higher multipoles receive negligible contribution due to these sources.
+It turns out that the contribution is dominant to quadrupole for all the four cases of anisotropic matter types considered here.
+The CMB quadrupole temperature patterns are shown in Fig.~[\ref{fig:map1}].
+We find that all other higher multipoles receive negligible contribution from these sources.
 Hence we only show temperature patterns for $l=2$ here.
-We also observe from Fig.~[\ref{fig:map1}] that the temperature maps for magnetic field and cosmic strings have similar patterns, whereas temperature maps for domain walls and LVMF show similar patterns.
+There could be a dipole anisotropy also in CMB due to spatially inhomogeneous and anisotropy spaces such as, for example, in Ref.~\cite{Alnes06}.
+But, since our matter types are comoving sources and do not have peculiar motion, we do not see a dipole contribution to CMB anisotropies due to these sources.
+We also observe from Fig.~[\ref{fig:map1}] that the temperature maps for magnetic field and cosmic strings have similar patterns, where as temperature maps for domain walls and LVMF show similar patterns.
+This has to do with the signature of $\zeta_0$, which in turn is related to $\sigma$ (see Fig.~[\ref{fig:sigma}]).